knatten/CpuTimer/README.md

 See also [the example](src/examples/main.cpp)

-## Usage
+## Installing

-Just copy [src/include/CpuTimer.h](src/include/CpuTimer.h) into your project.
-See the examples above for usage.
+This is a header only library, you can just copy [src/include/CpuTimer.h](src/include/CpuTimer.h) into your project.

+If you prefer Conan, you can clone the repository and do `conan create src`.
+You can then use the `cputimer` Conan package in your project, and e.g. do `find_package(cputimer 1.0.0)` / `target_link_libraries(YourTarget cputimer::cputimer)` in CMake.

 ## Building the full project with tests